anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 management of secrets as passwords, encryption keys and X.509 Certificates.
-Barbican API is used to centrally manage secrets used by OpenStack services, e.g., symmetric encryption keys used for Block storage encryption or Object Storage encryption or asymmetric keys and certificates used for Glance image signing and verification.
+Barbican API is used to centrally manage secrets used by OpenStack services, e.g., symmetric encryption keys used for Block Storage encryption or Object Storage encryption, and asymmetric keys and certificates used for Glance image signing and verification.

 Barbican usage provides a means to fulfill security requirements such as